AdobeDocs/commerce-operations.en/help/performance/application-server.md

 ### Confirm extension and customization compatibility with Application Server

-Extension developers and merchants should first verify that their extension and customization code adheres to the technical guidelines described in [Technical guidelines](https://developer.adobe.com/commerce/php/coding-standards/technical-guidelines/).
+Extension developers and merchants should first verify that their extension and customization code adhere to the technical guidelines described in [Technical guidelines](https://developer.adobe.com/commerce/php/coding-standards/technical-guidelines/).

 Consider these guidelines during code evaluation: